Real Estate Law

 Review before signing

-The promissory purchase and sale agreement may define key elements of the transaction, including price, deposit, deadlines, financing conditions, default, completion and the parties’ obligations.
-Reviewing the draft before signing helps identify clauses that should be clarified, adjusted or legally assessed before taking on relevant commitments.
+A CPCV or promissory purchase and sale agreement may define key elements of the transaction, including price, deposit, deadlines, financing conditions, default, completion and the parties’ obligations.
+Reviewing the draft before signing helps identify clauses that should be clarified, adjusted or legally assessed before taking on relevant commitments, especially where the buyer is abroad or the purchase depends on bank financing.

 When to contact us